MxEvangelists/MXSDWindows/README.md

 ### Update

-You can pull the latest version of the content using:
+You can pull the latest version of the utilities using:
 ```
 cd \MendixStream
 git pull